Copy Ranges of Excel with Node.js via C++

 Copy Ranges Using Aspose.Cells for Node.js via C++

-Aspose.Cells for Node.js via C++ provides some overload Range.copy(Range, PasteOptions) methods to copy the range.
-And Range.copyStyle(Range) only the copy style of the range; Range.copyData(Range) only the copy value of the range.
+Aspose.Cells for Node.js via C++ provides overloaded Range.copy(Range, PasteOptions) methods to copy a range.
+Range.copyStyle(Range) copies only the style of the range; Range.copyData(Range) copies only the values of the range.

 Copy Range

-Creating two ranges: the source range, the target range, then copying the source range to the target range with the Range.copy method.
+Create two ranges: the source range and the target range, then copy the source range to the target range with the Range.copy method.

 See the following code: